Skip to content

 Biography

-Prior to rejoining Afrobarometer, Rori completed a Ph.D. in Political Science from the Massachusetts Institute of Technology (MIT), where she was an affiliate of the MIT Political Experiments Research Lab (PERL) and the MIT Global Diversity Lab (GDL).
-She also holds a Master of Arts degree in Political Science from the University of Cape Town (UCT) and a Bachelor of Arts in International Relations and French from the University of Pennsylvania.
+Rori holds a Ph.D. in Political Science from the Massachusetts Institute of Technology (MIT), where she was affiliated with the MIT Political Experiments Research Lab (PERL) and the MIT Global Diversity Lab (GDL).
+She also earned an M.A. in Political Science from the University of Cape Town and a B.A. in International Relations and French from the University of Pennsylvania.

 Areas of interest